 The Westminster College Alumni Association was chartered and registered by the Commonwealth of Pennsylvania in October 1931.
 The object of the association, as stated in the charter, is threefold: to establish relations between Westminster and her alumni, former students and other friends; to promote systematic giving for College purposes by members of the association; and to advance the interests of the College in whatever ways possible.
 The Alumni Association offices are located in the Wiley Alumni House.
 For more information, visit www.westminster.edu/alumni.

-The purpose of the Professional Development Center is to provide resources and counsel to assist Westminster students and alumni in making career choices and employment searches.
+The purpose of the Office of Professional Development & Community Engagement is to provide resources and counsel to assist Westminster students and alumni in making career choices and employment searches.
 The PDC is located on the second floor of McKelvey Campus Center.
 For more information, visit https://www.westminster.edu/campus/services/professional-development-center.

 Westminster College has been approved by the National Council for State Authorization Reciprocity Agreements (NC-SARA) to offer distance education programs to students residing outside the Commonwealth of Pennsylvania.
 This includes current Westminster College students taking a Westminster online course, undergraduate or graduate, while located in a state other than Pennsylvania.

 The Westminster College Graduate School offers degree programs and online course instruction that leads to and meets requirements for certification and/or licensure programs in Pennsylvania.
 Further, these degree programs are designed but not certified to meet requirements outlined by licensure and certification entities in states other than Pennsylvania.
 The decision to certify and/or license a Westminster graduate ultimately resides with the licensing and/or certifying agency.
 It is recommended students contact the appropriate agency, board, organization, or specific entity to ensure the correct academic requirements will be met through Westminster College graduate degree programs.